Do you dream of at least a thousand free ways to drive traffic to your website?

 Well, you should republish your content with a new publishing date.

-As a result, I feel confident to tell you that republishing your content is one of the best free ways to drive traffic to your website!
+As a result, I feel confident enough to tell you that republishing your content is one of the best free ways to drive traffic to your website!

-Ultimately, having infographics within your posts will increase your organic traffic for sure.
+Having them within your posts will increase your organic traffic for sure.

 The infographics are a real magnet for backlinks.